offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 ![Bambu Studio prepare screen mesh boolean parameters](bambu_studio_prepare_screen_mesh_boolean_parameters.png)

-The mesh boolean tool has 3 possible operations, as shown in section 1 of the screenshot above:
+The mesh boolean tool has 3 possible operations:

 * **Union**: Creates a new model comprised of all individual models together.
 * **Intersection**: Creates a new model comprised of only the overlapping parts between all models.